kamranhsiddiqi/MBAN-6120-Project-3/README.md

 computes the aggregate sentiment score across all terms;
 outputs the final index score to standard output (one number, which can be positive or negative depending on the terms encountered).

-To view the programming code for this project, click getStories.py, mapper.py, and reducer.py in the list of files above.

-To run the program, copy the above files into a folder on a UNIX/LINUX system, open CMD, using CMD go to the directory where the files were copied and run the following command: python getStories.py | python mapper.py | python reducer.py